Historical Places

 The construction of this mosque began in 1614, with Muhammad Quli Qutb Shah laying the foundation stone.
 However, the construction was completed by the Mughal Emperor Aurangzeb, who conquered Hyderabad.
 The mosque was opened for the public in 1694.
 With more than 8,000 workers employed in the construction, this mosque is one of the structures that took more than a lifetime of a normal human being to be completed.

 The arched facades are said to have been carved out from a single piece of granite.
-It took the laborers five years to quarry this stone with an average of 500 to 600 people working round the clock during this period.
+It took the laborers five years to quarry this stone, with an average of 500 to 600 people working round the clock during this period.

 Structure

 At the peak, there is an arched gallery, atop which is a dome and a spire.
-Built between two octagonal columns of granite, the mosque keeps the visitors glued to the aesthetic charm in the form of floral motifs.
+Built between two octagonal columns of granite, the mosque keeps visitors glued to the aesthetic charm in the form of floral motifs.
 Great attention was paid to the detailing of the interior as well as the exterior part of the mosque, which is evident from the design and the various elements used in the finishing.
 For example, ramparts made out of granite planks are put upside down on the pedestals, and that is just one detail out of many.

 A legend goes that a person who sits on the stone and slab benches at the edge of the pond comes back, only to sit on those benches again.
 Another legend famous about this mosque is that it houses a strand of hair of the Prophet Muhammad, a famous Islamic leader.